 Give your elbow and wrist a rest.
 It may take several weeks of resting the elbow and wrist to feel a decrease in pain, and even longer until the symptoms are gone completely.
 You can help reduce pain and swelling by icing the painful area, and taking anti-inflammatory pain relievers, such as ibuprofen or aspirin.
 However, it is very important to seek medical attention from your health care provider if the condition does not show improvement.

-Your doctor may also refer you for a course of therapy (either physical, occupational, or hand therapy) to help you manage your condition.
+- Your doctor may also refer you to therapy (either physical, occupational, or hand therapy) to help you manage your condition

-Looking For More Information on Our Elbow Wrap?
-Ready to Buy?
+Looking For More Information on 3pp Elbow Wraps?

 Click on the image below